jedney0901/CFA-Bigmoney/README.md

 <img width="270" alt="trello screenshot" src="https://user-images.githubusercontent.com/25731546/26929367-c16ae9cc-4c9c-11e7-99dd-a996db7f06a9.png">

+Note: It was around this time I was starting to get worried that the core requirements for the assignment weren't completely defined prior to me starting the development around them.
+This took a lot of

 #### Meeting 3 - Final Meeting:

 The final meeting was aimed at discussing where we were currently at with the MVP product and what would be next in the development stages.
 As far as the assignment process and development there are still quite a few issues around how the process will work and the rules which would need to be built into the actual application to ensure that the application achieves it's core goals and also is functional to a certain extent.
 The atual concept will continue to be developed but I believe that the actual budgeting process needs to be more formalised before proceeding to the final stage of development.

+Key takeaways:

+Looking at my assignment now, there are quite a few things wrong with the way I approached it from the begininning... but it's not all that bad.

+Here are some key take aways:

+- Don't get appendicitus just prior to the assignment

+Appendix are weak.

+- Managing nested state in your react application and why Redux would have been the smart option... because managing state is a PAIN.

+Redux was one of those things I would have loved to develop into my application but I consistently put it on the backburner based on the concept that I thought it would have been too hard to complete in time.
+Looking back, I think I spent too much time developing 'functionality' and not developing the functional core components of the assignment leaving me no time to actually stop and implement the most important elements.

+The key reason why Redux was so important for me is because my components were nested too deeply and managing and tracking certain data that I was passing through would get to between 4-5 levels causing headaches.

+Redux allows you to have a 'store' where you can store and call your state into components depending on where they are located in your application.
+This removes the stress behind developing and passing through functions, making sure that they are in the correct area and also passing through the data that needs to be fed into those functions.
+I did learn a lot about how to build and develop different types of functions and wish that they could have been translated onto my page, but I will have to continue understanding how you need to call these functions and where.

+- Defining the component structure prior to starting development including defining the file structure

+I believe that if I had completely scoped out how the look and feel would be including the processes behind the budgeting element then I would have a very different looking appliction.

+- Developing my functions using a step by step process, need to take a step back from writing the functions all at once and go through ensuring that a) I can receive the data b) the function produces the correct output c) the parameters I am passing through are completely connected d)